Kerbalism/Kerbalism/docs/play-guide/parts.en.md

 ## Gravity Ring
 ![](../assets/parts/gravity-ring.png)

 A rotating ring inflatable habitat.
+When deployed on a powered vessel it grants the firm-ground comfort to the whole ship.
+Whole-vessel spin can do the same without this part — see [Habitat → Comforts](habitat.md).

 ## Active Shield
 ![](../assets/parts/active-shield.png)